myseq/myseq.github.io/content/posts/gemini_cli/index.md

 It comes with:

  - free usage limits: Gemini 2.5 Pro with 1 million token context window
- - 1K requests per day
+ - 1K requests per day or 60 requests/min
  - open source

 {{< youtube id="ZHBWFW8bbe8" title="More Power to your Terminal - Gemini CLI is Free to Use" >}}